 - It is associated with genetic abberations which cause abnormalities along the retino-hypothalamic tract.

-- The newer antidepressant drug, agomelatine, which combines melatoninergic and serotoninergic activity, has been associated with positive outcomes for this disorder; however, further research is needed.
+- Likewise, the newer antidepressant drug, agomelatine, which combines melatonergic and serotonergic activity, has been associated with positive outcomes for this disorder; however, further research is needed.

 Other mental health disorders